Dozens injured in strong quake off Japan's Fukushima - RFI

 The country is regularly hit by quakes, and has strict construction regulations intended to ensure buildings can withstand strong tremors.

+More than 18,000 people were left dead or missing in the March 2011 natural disaster.

-In September 2018, a powerful 6.6-magnitude quake rocked Hokkaido, triggering landslides, collapsing houses and killing more than 40 people.
+And in September 2018, a 6.6-magnitude quake rocked northern Hokkaido, triggering landslides, collapsing houses and killing more than 40 people.

 © 2021 AFP